 On February 1st 2015, the name was changed back to Kiesel Guitars to honor our founder Lowell Kiesel.
 Today, Kiesel Guitars/Carvin Guitars

-operate in a modern facility, and employs over 50 people.
+operate in a modern facility in Southern California, and employs over 50 people.
 Mark and Jeff Kiesel run the

-day to day business as well as design all the models and come up some pretty amazing new features and finishes.
-There
+day-to-day business as well as design all the models and have come up some pretty amazing new features and finishes.
+We are constantly

 In September 2016, Kiesel Guitars moved into our new, purpose-built factory headquarters in Escondido, California, just a few